-Silviculture investments offer many benefits to Acadian such as improving the yields of future harvests, shortening rotations, improving productivity, increasing value, balancing age class distribution and allowing for greater flexibility in future forest management options.
-Acadian's forest management activities, which can vary from year to year, require approximately one to two million seedlings per year ordered from regional producers to fulfill its regeneration plans.
+Acadian Timber places a heavy reliance on natural regeneration for ensuring sustainability of forest resources.
+Where natural regeneration in insufficient, targeted investments in intensive silviculture are used to ensure the forest regenerates to commercial forest species.
+Silviculture investment offers many benefits to Acadian such as improving the yields of future harvests, shortening rotations, improving productivity, increasing value, balancing age class distribution and allowing for greater flexibility in future forest management options.
+Acadian's forest management activities, which can vary from year to year, require approximately one to two million seedlings per year to fulfill its regeneration plans.

-Silviculture expenditures have included planting spruce species, thinning of young overstocked softwood stands, softwood release and ongoing plantation maintenance.
+Silviculture expenditures have included planting spruce species, thinning of young, overstocked softwood stands, softwood release and ongoing plantation maintenance.